 First, make sure your VPN service is up and running.
 Then, go to your Network Connections and look for the active network interface.

-All other adapter networks should be inactive (greyed out), and you can easily tell it’s your VPN adapter by going to its properties and looking at the duration of it being active.
+All other adapter networks should be inactive (greyed out), and you can quickly tell it’s your VPN adapter by going to its properties and looking at the duration of it being active.

 Next, we need to go to our qBittorrent client and go to Menu -> Tools -> Options -> Advanced.
 You’ll find an option called Network Interface (requires restart) and a selected network adapter next to it.
 Select the VPN’s network adapter and restart your client.